Mayor Holt, City Council appoint MAPS 4 Citizens Advisory Board members

 - Multipurpose Stadium ($37 million)

 Each project will be refined in the coming years as the process unfolds, much like the previous MAPS programs.

-Mayor David Holt and the City Council are accepting applications for volunteers to serve on the MAPS 4 Citizens Advisory Board and its six subcommittees.
-Click here to apply.
-The board and subcommittees will guide MAPS 4 planning and implementation, making recommendations to the City Council.
+The MAPS 4 Citizens Advisory Board and its six subcommittees will guide MAPS 4 planning and implementation, making recommendations to the City Council.
 The Council has final authority on MAPS 4.

 MAPS programs are pay-as-you-go.
 The sales tax proceeds accumulate while the program and projects are planned, so the projects are fully funded when construction begins.

-Read more about MAPS 4 in our frequently asked questions.
+Read more about MAPS 4 in our frequently asked questions (FAQs).